Bally Manufacturing

 Bally Manufacturing, later renamed Bally Entertainment, was an American company that began as a pinball and slot machine manufacturer, and later expanded into casinos, video games, health clubs, and theme parks.
 It was acquired by Hilton Hotels in 1996.

-Its brand name, and mid-20th century pinball & slot machine logo, are still used by several businesses with some trademark rights, most notably Bally Technologies and Bally's Corporation.
+Its brand name, and mid-20th century pinball and slot machine logo, are still used by several businesses with various acquired trademark rights, most notably slot machine maker Bally Technologies and casino operator Bally's Corporation.

 History

-The Bally Manufacturing Corporation was founded by Raymond Moloney on January 10, 1932, when Bally's original parent, Lion Manufacturing, established the company to make pinball games.
-The company took its name from its first game, "Ballyhoo".
-The company, based in Chicago, quickly became a leading pinball maker.
-In the late 1930s, Moloney began making gambling equipment, and had great success developing and improving the mechanical slot machines that were the core of the nascent gaming industry.
-After manufacturing munitions and airplane parts during World War II, Bally Manufacturing Corporation continued to produce innovations in flipperless pinball machines, bingo machines, payout machines and console slot machines through the late 1950s.
+The Bally Manufacturing Corporation was founded by Raymond Moloney on January 10, 1932, when Bally's parent Lion Manufacturing established the company to make pinball games, taking its name from its first game "Ballyhoo".
+The Chicago-based company quickly became a leading pinball maker.
+In the late 1930s, Moloney began making gambling equipment and had great success developing and improving the mechanical slot machines that were the core of the early gaming industry.
+The company manufactured munitions and airplane parts during World War II, then continued producing innovations in flipperless pinball machines, bingo machines, payout machines, and console slot machines through the late 1950s.
 They also designed and manufactured vending machines and established a coffee vending service.
-They made a brief venture into the music business with their own record label, Bally Records.
+They also made a brief venture into the music business with the record label Bally Records.

-Moloney died in 1958, and the company floundered briefly.
-With the financial failure of its parent company, Bally was bought out by a group of investors in 1963.
-Throughout the 1960s, Bally continued to dominate the slot machine industry, cornering over 90% of the worldwide market by the end of the decade.
-In 1964, Bally introduced the first electromechanical slot machine, "Money Honey."
-They became a publicly traded company, and in 1969 acquired Midway Manufacturing, an amusement game company from Schiller Park, Illinois.
+Moloney died in 1958, and the company briefly floundered.
+The parent company failed financially, and Bally was bought out by a group of investors in 1963.
+Throughout the 1960s, Bally continued to dominate the slot machine industry, cornering over 90-percent of the worldwide market by the end of the decade.
+In 1964, Bally introduced the first electromechanical slot machine Money Honey.
+Around 1968 it bought the Lenc-Smith company which manufactured Bally pinball and arcade cabinets until 1988.
+It became a publicly traded company and acquired Midway Manufacturing in 1969, an amusement game company from Schiller Park, Illinois.